 The year is 1993 and the place is Caesars Palace, Las Vegas, the U.S. There is a fight going between Riddick Bowe and Evander Holyfield who are contesting the heavyweight title, and the stakes are naturally high.
 Suddenly, there is an object hurtling towards the ring.

 It’s not a plane, nor a bird – it’s Jarrett Miller, a Maryland native who fast-approaches the ring before the mesmerized gazes of the audience and unwitting boxers.
-With a heartfelt inaccuracy, Miller lands just besides the ring, becoming all tangled up with the lighting.
+With a heartfelt inaccuracy, Miller lands just beside the ring, becoming all tangled up with the lighting.

 Miller is quickly spirited away by the guards and boxers’ teams who don’t hesitate to throw in a few punches all for good measure, knocking him unconscious.
 Later, it becomes known that one of the security guards hasn’t been sparing much in the way of haymakers, landing as many as 20 punches in the senseless Miller.